openstack/charm-guide/doc/source/admin/vgpu.rst

 vGPUs are made available to the cloud based on the selection of one or more vGPU types.

+The last character of the description of an NVIDIA vGPU type maps to its intended purpose and associated NVIDIA GRID license usage:

+* Q - NVIDIA RTX Virtual Workstation
+* C - NVIDIA Virtual Compute Server
+* B - NVIDIA Virtual PC
+* A - NVIDIA Virtual Applications

 The selection should be based on the knowledge of all types across the cloud.
 The types for each Compute node should therefore first be listed before making